cfpb/design-system/docs/components/heading-hierarchy.md

                   Blog summary
               </h2>
           </header>
+use_cases: ''
+content_guidelines: >-
+  Headings should be sentence case.
+  * Do not include punctuation in headings.
+  * Keep headings to one line on desktop when possible.
+behavior: >-
-usage: "#### Content guidelines\n\n* Headings should be sentence case.\n* Do not include punctuation in headings.\n* Keep headings to one line on desktop when possible.\n\n#### Behavior\n\nAt screen widths of 600px and below, the Display heading and Headings 1-4 drop in size.
-Headings 5-6 remain consistent at all screen widths.\n\n#### Style\n\n##### Spacing\nWhen a heading is followed by paragraph text, include 30px of space below Display and 15px below Headings 1–6. \r\n\nWhen body copy is followed by a heading, include 45px of space above Heading 2 and 30px above Headings 3–6.\r\n\nFor stacked headings, include 30 px of space after the primary heading.\r\n\nFor multiple paragraphs within the same section set the space between paragraphs to 15px."
+  At screen widths of 600px and below, the Display heading and Headings 1-4 drop in size.
+Headings 5-6 remain consistent at all screen widths.

+  #### Style

+  ##### Spacing

+  When a heading is followed by paragraph text, include 30px of space below Display and 15px below Headings 1–6.

+  When body copy is followed by a heading, include 45px of space above Heading 2 and 30px above Headings 3–6.

+  For stacked headings, include 30 px of space after the primary heading.

+  For multiple paragraphs within the same section set the space between paragraphs to 15px."
 accessibility: >-
   Since categories can be repetitive, we suggest placing a label with `.u-visually-hidden` prior to the headings with icons to add more context for